abinjawed/Neato-Clipboard/README.md

 ### Install
-Download: This app is available as an extension from the Google Chrome Web Store: https://chrome.google.com/webstore/detail/neato-clipboard/dfhidhfdpccgfleomfleacpoplcjmihm
+Download: This app is available as an extension from the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/neato-clipboard/dfhidhfdpccgfleomfleacpoplcjmihm).

 Upload: To publish your own Chrome Extension, Open a Google Chrome browser and navigate to:
                                         The Ellipsis (aka, the 3-dot button)